wgroeneveld/jefklakscodex/content/articles/reviews/dungeon-siege.md

 ## To Conclude

 Dungeon Siege is not quite a typical hack and slash game: you control a party, there are few attributes/skills, and they're all automatically accumulated.
 Furthermore, your party by default automatically attacks enemies on sight, so when things go well, there's little for you to do but press a hotkey or two to grab the uesless gear.
+To put it bluntly, it feels like you're watching a marathon of Lord of the Rings extended edition movies instead of playing a game where thought must be put into correctly building and equipping your character.
 After about ten hours, I simply gave up: the game more than overstays its welcome.
-I've finished it once in 2002 and played until halfway the goblin fortress.
-After dreading the next and the next and the next encounter, I decided my time would be better spend trying out Dungeon Siege II: they say it fixed a lot of DS1's shortcomings.
+I've finished it once in 2002 and played it again until halfway through the goblin fortress.
+After dreading the thought of encountering more and more of the same mobs, I decided my time would be better spend trying out Dungeon Siege II: they say it fixed a lot of DS1's shortcomings.

 Only one way to find out!